 As for actual story though, this is where the show has yet to impress.
 Right now, you’re not informed much on Bem’s relationship with Belo and Bella.
 Were it not for the character designs, I’d have a hard time distinguishing from one another.
 All three of them seem to be usual emotionless monster characters vying for humanity because it’s a quality they think they lack.
 There is also the curious appearance of a human character, Sonia Summer (Maaya Uchida).
 She’s not a bad character per se; you can probably do something interesting with her being an incorruptible cop transferred to a part of the city full of corrupted ones.
 It’s just that her story doesn’t seem terribly connected to the main one.
 Right now, she seems to be present for the sake of having a viewpoint character in the show, someone for the viewer to relate with as the nature of Bem and other supernatural creatures become apparent.
 Still, I’d be shocked if this episode is the only time Sonia appears.
 Maybe in the future, she’ll piece together that the main three mean no harm and she becomes a liaison for them.

 Time will tell if there’s more meat to this story.
-I don’t mind watching an anime if it’s light on plot so long as it’s still able to entertain.
+I don’t mind watching an anime if it’s light on plot so long as it’s still able to entertain or intrigue.
 I am however more inclined to stick with something when it’s not just worthwhile for sensory purposes.
 And in a season as packed as this one, BEM could certainly stand to make a more appealing case for itself.

 Thanks for reading!